-With the selector lever in "2", the vehicle will start in the first gear and automatically shift to the second gear.
+With the selector lever in "2", the vehicle will start in first gear and automatically shift to second gear.

-With the selector lever in "L", the transmission is engaged in the first gear.
+With the selector lever in "L", the transmission is engaged in first gear.

-- ◆ Be careful not to overrev the engine.
+- ® Be careful not to over-rev the engine.
 Watch the tachometer to keep engine rpm from going into the red zone.
-The approximate maximum allowable speed for each position is given below for your reference: - "2"......
-118 km/h (73 mph) "L"......
-65 km/h (40 mph) - ◆ Do not continue hill climbing or hard towing for a long time in the "2" or "L" position.
+The approximate maximum allowable speed for each position is given below for your reference: - "2" 123 km/h (76 mph) "L" 67 km/h (42 mph) - Do not continue hill climbing or hard towing for a long time in the "2" or "L" position.
 This may cause severe automatic transmission damage from overheating.
 To prevent such damage, "D" position should be used in hill climbing or hard towing.

-(d) Backing up
+(f) Backing up